 When you use ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a feature class or table registered for traditional versioning, those privileges are automatically granted on the associated versioned view.
 These privileges are required for the user to edit using a SQL and a versioned view.

-If the geodatabase administrator is a user named sde and that user will not own data in the geodatabase outside of the system objects, the sde user only needs to be able to connect to the geodatabase once the geodatabase has been created.
+The sde user only needs to be able to connect to the geodatabase once the geodatabase has been created or upgraded.

 SELECT, INSERT, UPDATE, and DELETE on versioned datasets

-Additional privileges are required to upgrade the geodatabase or to allow the sde user to drop or view all connections.
+Additional privileges are required to allow the sde user to drop or view all connections in SQL Server, Amazon Relational Database Service (RDS) for SQL Server, and Google Cloud SQL for SQL Server.

 Privileges to create or upgrade a geodatabase

-The following table lists the user and privileges you must use to create or upgrade geodatabases in SQL Server.
+The following table lists the user and privileges you must use to create or upgrade geodatabases in SQL Server and SQL Server database services:

 The sde user requires the following privileges: